Auto Train Schedule

 Amtrak Signature Steak dinner served on the Silver Meteor

 Passengers traveling in sleeping cars on Amtrak trains can enjoy traditional dining meals prepared by the chef.
-They can eat in the dining car in their rooms.
+They can eat in the dining car or their rooms.

 The meals include non-alcoholic beverages and hot and cold breakfast options.
 The dinner menu comprises a main course, a roll, a salad, and a dessert.
 Additionally, the first adult beverage is on Amtrak.